Rescuing 331 bileptons from the Landau pole: General features of 331 models

 Therefore from relation (\ref{eq:color}) it follows the limit $N_F \leq 5$.
 We note that, contrary to what is frequently reported in literature, $N_F$ is not necessarily a multiple of the colour number and can be $N_F=3,4,5$ \footnote{Let us notice that the $N_F=5$ value is excluded by the $SU(3)_c$ conformal window while the case $N_F = 4$ is still under discussion (see e.g. \cite{Aoki:2012eq,Mickley:2025mjj}).}. \item[-] An additional, quite common, assumption is that the exotic gauge bosons of the 331 model have integer charge values, in analogy to the SM ones, which is obtained by setting where $n$ is an odd integer number.
 Another constraint for 331 models is obtained by singling out the coupling with $Z$ boson and by matching with the corresponding Standard Model coupling.
 This results in a condition on the gauge couplings of the two theories, which remain real if $ |\beta | < 1.8 $ holds (see \cite{Calabrese:2023ryr} for details).
 Therefore, models with $n>3$ are excluded and $\beta$ is constrained to the values $\beta=\pm1/\sqrt{3},\pm \sqrt{3}$. \end{itemize}

 In the case $|\beta|=1/\sqrt{3}$ the BSM quarks have SM charges $-1/3$ and $2/3$; there are also 3 BSM neutral bosons (including $Z'$) and charged BSM boson $W^{'\pm}$.
 In the case $|\beta|=\sqrt{3}$ the extra quarks have non SM charges (4/3 and 5/3).
 The charged BSM bosons $W^{'\pm}$ are accompanied by double charged bosons $Y^{\pm\pm}$, that can decay into a pair of same charge SM leptons, giving an interesting signature for LHC \cite{Pisano:1992bxx,Frampton:1992wt,Corcella:2017dns,Calabrese:2023ryr}.
 They are indicated as bileptons, because they do not couple at tree level to SM quark pairs.
 Therefore the case $|\beta|=\sqrt{3}$ presents more exotic features compared to the case $|\beta|=1/\sqrt{3}$ and seems more distinctive for LHC detection.
+In the following sections we will study extensions of the so-called minimal 331 model with $\beta = \sqrt{3}$ .